carmelosammarco/GPSconverter/README.md

 It Can be usefull when:

-- You need to visualise your GPS raw data, modified them and export as txt file
+- You want to visualise your GPS raw data, modified them and export as txt file

 - You want have a fast preview of your GPS data on a map

-- You need to convert output GPS data to other formats (for example you tack your outdoor activity and for futher processing/scopes you need to have a different file format)
+- You need to convert output GPS data to other formats (for example the tracks/waypoints of your outdoor activity) for futher processing/scopes you could have

-- You want to visualize your data using the native Google Earth engine extention (KML)
+- You want to visualize your data using the native Google Earth engine extention (KML/KMZ)

-- You want to generate an HTML file ready for be embedded in your website or published in a server...
+- You want to generate an HTML file ready for be embedded in your website or published into a server

 and many more....